ONE LIBERTY PROPERTIES, INC.

 The Board committees may hire independent advisors as set forth in their applicable charters.
 The Board as a whole shall have access to such advisors and such other independent advisors that the Company retains or that the Board considers necessary to discharge its responsibilities.

 Any nominee for director who is an incumbent director but who is not elected by the vote required by the Organizational Documents, and with respect to whom no successor has been elected, shall promptly tender his or her offer to resign to the Board for its consideration.
 The Nominating Committee shall consider such offer and shall recommend to the Board whether to accept the offer to resign.
 No later than the next regularly scheduled Board meeting to be held at least ten days after the date of the election, the Board shall decide whether to accept the offer to resign.
 The Board will promptly and publicly disclose its decision.
 The nominee may address the Nominating Committee and/or the Board but may not be present during deliberations or voting on whether to accept the nominee’s offer to resign.
 If the resignation is not accepted, the director will continue to serve until the next annual meeting of stockholders and until the director’s successor is duly elected and qualified or until the director’s earlier resignation or removal.
 The Nominating Committee and the Board may consider any factors they deem relevant in deciding whether to accept a director’s resignation.

 Frequency of Meetings

-The Board will meet at least four times annually.
+The Board generally intends to meet at least four times annually.
 In addition, special meetings may be called from time to time as determined by the needs of the business.
-It is the responsibility of directors to attend meetings.

-The Chairman establishes the agenda for each Board meeting with input from the Lead Director, management and, as necessary or desired, from the other directors.
+The Chairman of the Board establishes the agenda for each Board meeting with input from the Lead Director, management and, as necessary or desired, from the other directors.